 NB Please note each of the 5 channels has its own separate Reverb module.

-The big button with the Reverb icon toggles it on and of
+The big button with the Reverb icon toggles it on and off.

 The amount of Reverb feedback which amounts to the same thing as Reverb time or decay….the length of time it takes for the Reverb to die away.